ukantjadia/ukantjadia.github.io/content/project/blooms-taxonomy-level-detection/index.md

 # slides: example
 ---

+For using this project here is a Streamlit app URL(it will take some time to launch) [https://ukant.tech/Boolm-s-Level-Detection-A-MLOPS-Project/]

+To know Bloom's Taxonomy in Detail see this pdf [This](uploads/blooms-level.pdf)

 This project aims to classify the given statement into accurate Bloom's taxonomy levels out of six levels.
 This is an NLP-based project.
 This project is built with TF-IDF vectorizer and multinomial Naive Bayes techniques.

+**Bloom's Taxonomy Levels**: Bloom’s Taxonomy is a classification system that arranges learning objectives into six hierarchical levels, each representing a different cognitive skill.

 The model is trained on 1800 augmented statements.
 Initially, I had 100 statements for each class, so a total of 600 statements for six classes.
 Then, this data is augmented three times using contextual word embedding augmentation, and the model used in the augmentation is BERT-based.
 An example of the augmentation methodology is inserted below